 PICC Team – Pediatrics

-What is a PICC Line and a PICC Team?
+What are PICC Lines and a PICC Line Team?

 What do PICC Nurses or PICC Teams generally do?